davidvous/saseeme/readme.md

 ## Saseeme

 Sometimes there's just a few things that you like at a restaurant.
-And all of the times, those few things are seafood.
-Saseeme is an Untappd clone that allows users to check-in to their favorite restaurant, show their favorite seafood dish, and comment on it!
+And all of the times, you'll want to tell your friends and the rest of the world about it.
+Saseeme is an Untappd clone that allows users to check-in to their favorite restaurant, show their favorite food dish, and comment on it!

 ### Languages/Libraries Used
 - JavaScript